kuzjs/kuz/README.md

-## Kaagazz JS App
+## kuz

-This directory should be cloned in you site root directory.
+This repository contains the code for all of kuz.